G3 FAQs

 What are some of the benefits G3 tuition assistance?

-G3 will provide you the financial freedom to upgrade your skills and prepare you for the right career, right where you live, right now.
-This assistance will help remove the financial barrier of a higher education and will get you to the job that will best support you and your family.
+G3 will provide you with the financial freedom to upgrade your skills and prepare you for the right career, right where you live, right now.
+This assistance will help remove the financial barrier of higher education and will get you to the job that will best support you and your family.

 With G3 assistance, you’ll also be studying in career fields that are actively hiring in Virginia.
-According to data from the Virginia Community College System, people who complete these programs, on average, gain 60% more in wages.

 After I graduate, am I guaranteed a job?